ZhengguoTan/ZhengguoTan.github.io/_pages/about.md

     - Development of dynamic water/fat separation technique
     - Development of a model-based reconstruction technique for real-time phase-contrast flow MRI
-    - Implementation of automatic scaling of unknonws in model-based reconstruction
+    - Implementation of automatic scaling of unknowns in model-based reconstruction

 # Education